sozialhelden/accessibility-cloud/docs/importing-data.md

 - `properties-accessibility-accessibleWith-guideDog` — a Boolean value that is used to mark the POI as accessible with a guide dog in queries.
 - `properties-accessibility-accessibleWith-limitedSight` — a Boolean value that is used to mark the POI as accessible with a limited sight in queries.

+Note that for properties, you can use key paths to generate nested objects.
+Path portions are split with `-` dashes.
+If a portion of path doesn't exist, it's created.
+A path portion can be numeric, in this case the child is regarded as an array.
+Arrays are created for missing index properties while objects are created for all other missing properties.

 Here is an example:

 ```